IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_access_group_template_version.rst

 Parameters
 ----------

-  description (False, str, None)
+  template_id (True, str, None)
-    The description of the access group template.
+    (Required for new resource) ID of the template that you want to create a new version of.

   name (False, str, None)
     The name of the access group template.

-  group (False, list, None)
-    Access Group Component.

-  template_id (True, str, None)
-    (Required for new resource) ID of the template that you want to create a new version of.

   policy_template_references (False, list, None)
     References to policy templates assigned to the access group template.

+  description (False, str, None)
+    The description of the access group template.

   committed (False, bool, None)